Photo Flipper

 Not quite a cop kid, but close enough to feel the spotlight.

-Some might call me blunt (it goes with the auburn hair), but beneath that exterior is someone who's been where you are – struggling to make sense of mental health challenges that society still whispers about instead of discusses openly.
+Some might call me blunt (it goes with the auburn hair), but beneath that exterior is someone who's been where you are.

 The real me,